Short term financial assistance from Metropolitan Ministries in Hamilton County TN.

 Other aid or referrals may be provided in some cases.
 It includes the following.

 As noted, funding is very limited.
 The Ministry and its partners, which may include churches or other local charities, help income qualified client with one need at a time.
 If and when needed, every effort is made by the charity to refer clients to other non-profit agencies in Chattanooga or nearby towns that may be able to help with other emergency needs or expenses.
+They even offer support around starting an emergency savings account for future bills.

 The application process is also extensive, and proof of hardship and more is needed.
 All clients of the ministry will need to go through intake with a volunteer and probably the Supportive Services Coordinator.
 Together you will try to find a long term solution to the issue.